Programs – October to December

 With Carl Woodward, Greenwood Trustee and Avid Birdwatcher

-The National Audubon Society’s Christmas Bird Count (CBC) is the world’s longest-running citizen science survey in which volunteer birdwatchers throughout North America take a census of wild bird sightings.
-For the fourth year in a row, Greenwood will serve as a survey site.
-Participants will seek out the birds that winter here and findings will be reported to the Watchung Ridge Count and ultimately, to the annual report of North American bird sightings.
-Meet in the Cottage Parking Lot by 12:00 p.m.
-Basic bird identification knowledge helpful but not necessary.
-Dress warmly, with sturdy footwear and good gloves.
-Bring binoculars bird guides.
+The Christmas Bird Count (CBC) is hosted annually by the National Audubon Society in which volunteer birdwatchers throughout the northern Western Hemisphere take a census of wild bird sightings.
+The CBC is the longest-running citizen science survey in the world and Greenwood is proud to host it for the third year in a row.
+Led by Greenwood Trustee and avid birdwatcher, Carl Woodward, we will explore the grounds seeking out the birds that winter here and report our findings as part of the Watchung Ridge Count and the annual report of North American bird sightings.
+Meet in the Cottage Parking Lot shortly before 12:00 p.m.
+Basic bird identification knowledge is helpful but not necessary.
 Cameras welcome.
-Rain or shine.
+Please prepare for cold weather by dressing warmly, especially with sturdy warm footwear and good gloves.
+Bring binoculars and bird guides.
+Rain or shine and group focused.

 Register